These delicious 2 Ingredient Coconut Macaroons are gluten-free, egg-free, and nut-free! An easy coconut dessert that you can whip up anytime!

 Easy Coconut Macaroons

-My favorite thing about these coconut macaroons is their texture.
+My favorite thing about this easy coconut macaroons recipe is its texture.
 They are crunchy and firm on the outside and soft and chewy on the inside.
-And if you’re a coconut lover like me, you know the deliciousness of coconut in each of those ways!
+And if you’re a coconut lover with a sweet tooth like me, you know the deliciousness of coconut in each of those ways!

-Whether you are looking for desserts for Passover or Easter, last minute guests or a bake sale, you couldn’t ask for an easier recipe.
-With only two ingredients, you’ll end up with about 60 macaroons.
+Whether you are looking for desserts for Passover or Easter, last-minute guests, or a bake sale, you couldn’t ask for an easier recipe.
+With only two ingredients, this particular macaroon recipe has an end result of about 60 macaroons.
 They go far!

 How do I make coconut macaroons?